how to choose a custom software development company

 Step 2 Deep Dive Technical Due Diligence That Actually Works

 This is where most founders drop the ball.
 Don't just look at pretty UIs.
 Ask for code samples.
 Dig into their architecture diagrams.
 How do they handle testing?
-Do they use Cypress or Laravel feature testing?
-What's their approach to cloud infrastructure on AWS, reverse proxies, and Content Security Policy?
+Do they use Cypress for end-to-end testing or Laravel feature testing, and more importantly, how do they structure these tests for maintainability and reliability?
+What's their approach to cloud infrastructure on AWS, GCP, or Azure, including specific services like Lambda, RDS, or Kubernetes?
+How do they manage reverse proxies for load balancing and security, and implement Content Security Policy (CSP) to mitigate XSS attacks?
 I always look for a team that can explain their decisions, not just execute commands.
-This shows true engineering depth and attention to detail.
-It's a real marker of quality.
+This shows true engineering depth and attention to detail, a real marker of quality.

 Key Takeaway